matthewjosephtaylor/mjtdev-triage/README.md

-# Static Analysis Triage Tool
+# Triage Tool for Issues Identified by Static Analysis

 > In medicine, triage (/ˈtriːɑːʒ, triˈɑːʒ/) is a practice invoked when acute care cannot be provided for lack of resources.
 The process rations care towards those who are most in need of immediate care, and who benefit most from it.